alexaandru/go-sitter-forest/CONTRIBUTING.md

   2. download `grammar.js` and it's dependencies (extracted automatically from it),
   3. rebuild the parser (via `npx tree-sitter generate`);
-- for the few parsers where regeneration is not possible, 2 and 3 above are replaced with: download the generated files too (`parser.c`, `parser.h`, `alloc.h` and `array.h`).
+- for the few parsers where regeneration is not possible, 2 and 3 above are replaced with: download the generated files too (`parser.c`, `parser.h`, `alloc.h` and `array.h`);

-### Misc Targets

-These targets were useful in the beginning, while this repo was in flux (and for example I would change the `binding.go` template and want to update all parsers).
-They are less useful now and may even be removed later:

-- `update-grammars`: it updates the individual `*/grammar.json` files from the main `grammars.json` file; Obsolete now, as the file is automatically updated as part of the `update` command;
-- `update-bindings`: will update the binding files (binding.go, binding_test.go) in bulk (will create them if they do not exist, it's safe to run it whenever); no longer needed as the binding files are auto-created during each "dowloadFiles()" call (so even for a new parser, they are now created automatically).
+- `update-bindings`: rarely needed, will update the binding files (binding.go, binding_test.go) in bulk (will create them if they do not exist, it's safe to run it whenever); no longer routinely needed as the binding files are auto-created during each "dowloadFiles()" call (so even for a new parser, they are now created automatically), however it may still be useful, should the binding file template change.

 ## Test Coverage